trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide.md

 only way when it is written in a foreign programming language such as C++.
 However, as soon as it is written in MeTTa it becomes a clear box.
 Such fitness can now be analyzed and reasoned upon.
-The possibilities this offers are limitless, but just to give a simple example, one could for instance invoke a reasoner to come up with a fitness estimator that is less accurate but more efficient than the original fitness, while guarantying properties such as for instance the estimator is greater than the original fitness pointwise, so that it will never under-evaluate good candidates, etc.
+The possibilities this offers are limitless.
+Just to give a simple example, one could for instance invoke a reasoner to come up with a fitness estimator that is less accurate but more efficient than the original fitness, while guarantying properties such that for instance the estimator pointwise dominate the original fitness, so that it will never under-evaluate good candidates, etc.

+I mentioned earlier that MOSES was able to handle multi-objective fitness, it was in fact the only available transparency with respect to the fitness function MOSES had.
+Using MeTTa to describe such fitness would allow to go much beyond that.

 ## Program Evolution as Reasoning Process